Own-Data-Privateer/hoardy-web/README.md

 - Improved UI:

-  - Roll/unroll popup UI in steps, a-la uBlock Origin.
+  - Roll/unroll popup UI in steps, a-la `uBlock Origin`.
     The number of settings `Hoardy-Web` now has is kind of ridiculous (and I still want more), I find it hard to find stuff in there myself now, so.
     Alternatively, make a separate `Settings` page, but I kind of dislike that idea, I like having everything on a single page which can be `Control+F`ed.